 Preparing for a safe reopening of my business

 - In the federal government’s endeavour to drive a more modernized procurement approach through challenge-based procurement, Shared Services Canada (SSC) is collaborating with TECHNATION on an upcoming Agile procurement initiative.
 TECHNATION has recently launched an open business intelligence platform called the TECH2GOV Digital Marketplace.
 This platform is open to all incorporated technology companies in Canada to register and showcase all areas of technology specialization and experience.
-(June 29)
+(June 29, 2020)

 - As Ontario begins to reopen the economy, the City of Ottawa, in consultation with Ottawa Public Health, has prepared a Business Reopening Toolkit.
 Subject to the direction from the Province of Ontario, the toolkit is intended to provide guidance to businesses to prepare for safe reopening.
-(May 20)
+(May 20, 2020)

 Grants, funding and loans for your business

 - EDC’s supports and develops export trade by helping businesses respond to international opportunities and this new COVID-19 mandate as Canada’s export credit agency.
-(Mar 27)
+(Mar 27, 2020)

 - The Business Development Bank of Canada (BDC) and Export Development Canada (EDC) are providing more than $10 billion of additional support, largely targeted to small and medium-sized businesses including the Business Credit Availability Program (BCAP).
 See BDC’s new relief measure for qualified businesses.
 (Jan 2022)

 - Southern Ontario Fund for Investment in Innovation (SOFII) loan program supports high-growth, innovative small and medium-sized enterprises (SMEs) in rural and urban communities by offering loans of $150,000 to $500,000.